What the world's most expensive Irish whiskey tastes like

-(CNN) — A rare beast has been asleep in the Irish countryside for close to half a century.
+London (CNN) — A rare beast has been asleep in the Irish countryside for close to half a century.

 When the Old Midleton Distillery in County Cork closed its doors in 1975, after 150 years in business, several casks of trial whiskey innovations disappeared with it.
 They rested deep within their barrels -- until now.